 Users that develop a club drug use disorder may start using these substances outside the context of partying.
 Those with more severe use disorders may be more likely to use less discreet methods even in relatively public settings for a more intense or different experience.

 How Do Club Drugs Work in the Human Body?

-Most club drugs tend to have stimulant or disinhibiting effects on users.
-Club drugs that are considered to be “uppers” such as methamphetamines and MDMA work by boosting the amount of dopamine in the body.
-They do this either by slowing dopamine absorption or by affecting the parts of the brain responsible for producing the hormone.
+In the case of dopamine, club drugs do this either by slowing dopamine absorption or by affecting the parts of the brain responsible for producing the hormone.
 Dopamine is responsible for facilitating electrical connections between nerve cells, including in the brain.
 More dopamine in the bloodstream causes euphoria, faster nerve response, and more intense sensory feedback.